 The above git commands cheat sheet is crucial for any developer.
 One of the most important benefits of Git is its branching abilities.
 Unlike centralized variant control networks, Git branches are standard and simple to merge.
 This helps the branch workflow successful with many Git users.
 Feature branches present a remote environment for each modification to the codebase.

 The feature branch workflow also gives adaptability when preferences shift.
-For example, if you’re midway through a release period and you want to delay one characteristic instead of different time-crucial one, it can also be done.
+For example, if you’re midway through a release period and you want to delay one characteristic instead of a different time-crucial one, it can also be done.